keu/docs/astro/user-permissions.md

 ## Overview

-This document provides information about all available user roles in Astro.

 To better protect your data pipelines and cloud infrastructure, Astro offers role-based access control for Organizations and Workspaces.
 Each Astro user has a Workspace role in each Workspace they belong to, plus a single Organization role.
+Role-based access control is not available for Deployments.

 ## Organization Roles

 An Organization role grants a user some level of access to an Astro Organization, including all of the Workspaces within that Organization.
 All users have an Organization role regardless of whether they belong to a Workspace.
-The following Organization roles are available:
+The following table lists the available Organization roles:

 | Permission                                          | **Organization Member** | **Organization Billing Admin** | **Organization Owner** |
 | --------------------------------------------------- | ----------------------- | ------------------------------ | ---------------------- |